pglevy/sms-com/5ws.md

  - Released my own album in Indonesia, toured, and was on MTV Asia :-)
  - Starred in a kids show, KCTV WOW GANG in Singapore, where I also wrote and produced songs used in the show.
  - I'm in a band with my family of four and a reggae band with our friends.
- - I love yoga, meditation, cooking, dancing, planting, and overall health and wellness enthusiast.
+ - I love doing yoga, meditation, cooking, dancing, planting, and overall health and wellness enthusiast.
  - I believe in continuous improvement - kaizen
  - I smile a lot :-)